 Above was an overview.
 For those interested in a more nuanced breakdown, here are my thoughts:

 Now let’s take a sentence from the hard section.
 You’re probably expecting some highly dense, academic prose closed off to all but the most literary inclined.
-Behold this morsel then:
+Instead, the sentence I randomly selected is about a student traveling from France, and the most challenging word in it is “considerable.”
+This sentence only has a Fog Index of 15.91.

 So that’s what makes it hard.
 Not just tough vocabulary, but answer choices that kind of work.